Island Nature Trust is enormously grateful for the long-term partnership with Phillips Agri Services.

 What started as selling bags of bird seed on the back of a truck has evolved to become an all-year round fundraising alliance.

-John Scales (left) is the owner of Phillips Agri Services, which has been in business for over 50 years.
+John Scales (above) is the owner of Phillips Agri Services, which has been in business for over 50 years.
 They are well known in the PEI agricultural community for their high quality products, services and knowledgeable staff.

 Over the last twenty-five years of collaboration, Phillips Agri Services has donated an incredible $80,560.15.